-The 26-year old left-hander was called-up by the Minnesota Twins on Monday after the team demoted fifth starter Pedro Hernandez.
+The 26-year-old left-hander was called-up by the Minnesota Twins on Monday after the team demoted fifth starter Pedro Hernandez.
 Thielbar is not a starter so the team will need to make another roster move before Friday's game to fill out the rotation.
 Options for this spot include Kyle Gibson, Sam Deduno, and PJ Walters.

 In 2010, Thielbar found a few more bumps in the road as he tried to make his mark in the minors.
 He played nine games at rookie ball and his ERA jumped to 3.68 over 14.2 innings.
-His time in Low-A produced even worse numbers.
+His time in low-A produced even worse numbers.
 Over 30 games, he had a 5.60 ERA and a 1.491 WHIP.
 He struck out 43 and walked 14 over 53.0 innings.

 The Minnesota Twins took notice of Thielbar's numbers and he signed a deal with the club.
 Since it was so late in the year, he was limited to three appearances with the Fort Myers Miracle.
-It was enough to earn his first win as a member of the Twins organization.
+It was enough to earn his first win as a member of the Twins' organization.
 He didn't allow a single run and he gave up one hit in 7.1 innings.

 Last season was a whirlwind for Thielbar.
-He pitched very effectively at three different levels in the Twins system.
+He pitched very effectively at three different levels in the Twins' system.
 On a return trip to the Florida State League, he pitched 12.1 innings with a 0.00 ERA and a 0.486 WHIP.
 The next stop was New Britain where he threw 25.0 innings with a 1.80 ERA and a 0.840 WHIP.
 Rochester was his final stop and he threw 40.1 innings with a 3.57 ERA and a 1.438 WHIP.

 Minnesota wanted to see more out of Thielbar so he was sent to the Arizona Fall League this past year.
 He had pitched close to 80 innings in the minors so he had tired by the time the AFL started.
 Over 13 innings, he posted an 11.08 ERA.
 He gave up 21 hits, walked eight, and struck out 12.
-There was still enough there for the Twins to add him to their 40-man roster.
+There was enough there for the Twins to add him to their 40-man roster.

 To start the 2013 season, Theilbar was sent back to Rochester.
 He was 1-1 with a 3.76 ERA in 17 relief appearances at Triple-A. In 26.1 innings, he struck out 34 and walked eight while holding lefties to a .159 batting average.
 Since his primary responsibility with the MLB club should be to get out lefties, he seems to be up to this task.

-Over his last eight appearances with the Red Wings, he had not allowed a run.
+Over his last eight appearances with the Red Wings, he has not allowed a run.
 In those 11.1 innings, he struck out 15 and limited his walks to five.
 Things seemed to be clicking on all cylinders for him and the time was right to have him join the Twins roster.